Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 This allows more intricate flavors to be extracted from the ground beans while eliminating most of their bitterness or sourness due to reduced acidity levels in the final product.

-Additionally, because cold brew is not exposed to heat during production, many vital oils (which can only be released through heat) remain intact during brewing; this gives it a richer taste than traditional-brewed coffee without any additional sweeteners.
+Additionally, because cold brew is not exposed to heat during production, many vital oils (which can only be released through heat) remain intact during the brewing process; this gives it a richer taste than traditional-brewed coffee, without the need for additional sweeteners.

 How many calories are in these drinks?

-The number of calories in a particular drink can vary widely, depending on a variety of factors.
+The number of calories in a particular drink can vary significantly, depending on several factors:

-• Cold brew coffee without any added ingredients usually has close to 5 calories per serving.
+• Cold brew coffee, without any added ingredients, typically has around 5 calories per serving.

 • On the other hand, an iced latte made with whole milk will typically contain 110 calories per serving.

-There are plenty of additional ingredients that you may add to your iced latte or cold brew coffee that could also affect its calorie count – for instance, flavored syrups and sauces will typically add about 20-50 calories each.
+There are several additional ingredients that you can add to your iced latte or cold brew coffee, which may also affect its calorie count.

 Homemade cinnamon syrup.